In this article

 What does “mobile” mean for WP Rocket?

 Usually the term “mobile device” would be used for smartphones as well as tablets, and every screen size in between.
-WP Rocket, however, applies the term “mobile” to phones only.
+WP Rocket, by default, applies the term “mobile” to phones only.
 It does not consider tablets as “mobile” in the context of page caching.
 Mobile phones get detected by HTTP user agent.

 If you’re down with code, look at wp-rocket/inc/front/process.php around line #138 for the complete set of user agents WP Rocket will detect.